cjboisvert/rightmove_scraper/README.md

     pip install -r requirements.txt
     ```

-## Usage
+### Usage

-1. Update the search parameters in `config.py`.
+1. Update the search parameters in [config.py](config.py).

+    - Search radius
+    - Max price
+    - Minimum number of bedrooms
+    - Maximum London zone from centre (e.g., Zone 3)
+    - Number of concurrent searches
+    - (Optional) List of stations to search (if empty all stations will be searched)

 2. Run the scraper:
     ```sh
-    python scraper.py
+    python main.py
     ```
-3. The scraped data will be saved to `output.csv`.
+3. The scraped properties will be saved to [database.csv](database.csv), which contains a row for each found property that meets the desired criteria.

+4. To update the database, simply run the scraper again.
+This will update the [database.csv](database.csv) file.

 ## Contributing